 - How he was discovered and how he dealt with the first show not getting all the way to Broadway.

 - Critics . . . why they are important, and what he wishes for theatrical criticism in the future.

 - How he markets himself, and why it’s challenging.

 Daniel has already made quite an impact on the NY theater scene and beyond.
 But just like someone whispered his potential to me years ago, let me be the one to tell you, his success so far is only the beginning.

 Enjoy the podcast!

-Click here to listen to my podcast with Richard!
+Click here for my podcast with Daniel!